 If you haven't read the adventure series, the Growly Trilogy, you simply must.
 Blaine and I have fallen in love with this series and we

-demanded suggested that we offer them here at Sassafras Science.
+demanded suggested that we share them here at Sassafras Science.
 'Cause we didn't want our peeps to miss out on them!

-But not only do we get to share the Growly Books with you, we get to share a wonderful post from their author, Phil Ulrich.
+But not only do we get to share these books with you, we get to share a wonderful post from their author, Phil Ulrich.